stanford-rc/globus.stanford.edu/server5/transition.md

 description: Transitioning from Globus Connect Server 4 to Globus Connect Server 5
 ---

+**This page is archived!**

+At the end of CY23, Globus HQ ended support for Globus Connect Server 4.
+At that time, existing installations of Globus Connect Server 4 stopped working, and cannot be migrated to Globus Connect Server 5.
+This page remains as a reference, and for archival purposes.

 ## Conceptual Changes

 With Globus Connect Server 4, the term _Endpoint_ meant one of three things: